ciwg/workshops/2023-12-12/README.md

 1. Brain uses `clone` to duplicate the repository and initialize the workspace.
 2. Brain switches the current working directory (using `cd`) to the name of the branch cloned.
-3. Brain issues the `join` command to join a specific branch.
-Upon executing this operation, the agent pushes any pending updates.
+3. Brain issues the `join` command to create and join a specific branch in the VCS.
 4. The agent fetches updates from the VCS regularly.
 5. If there are no merge conflicts, the agent merges new commits from other branches and produces a list of updated files on stdout, for the Brain to act upon.
 6. If merge conflicts occur, the Brain assists the agent in resolving these before the changes are committed.